trougnouf/nind-denoise/README.md

 python tools/pick_validation_set.py --num_crops 300
 ```

-Optionally, run "python tools/make_dataset_crops_list.py" (with the same dataset-related options as above) to generate a list of crops with ms-ssim loss in datasets/<dsname>-msssim.csv.
+Optionally, run `python tools/make_dataset_crops_list.py` (with the same dataset-related options as above) to generate a list of crops with ms-ssim loss in datasets/<dsname>-msssim.csv.
 (Provided for NIND_256_192) This can be useful if you would like to modify the dataset to handle a simpler list and only take images above a given quality threshold.

 Cropping can be accelerated greatly by temporarily placing the downloaded dataset (approximately 30.1 GB) on a SSD.